wilsonj806/next-knex-gql/README.md

 ## Overview
 This is a quick tutorial project that runs a Next.js universal React app with Apoolo GraphQL/ Knex as the data layer of the app.

-Code is based on this [article](https://spin.atomicobject.com/2020/03/29/next-js-graphql-api/)
+Code is based on this [example repo](https://github.com/bengrunfeld/nextjs-apollo-app)

 ## Local Development
 You will need Node v12+ to run the app as well as a recent version of PostgreSQL.
 Docker is also recommended as you can take advantage of Docker Compose.